 Studies have demonstrated that after a weight-training workout, your metabolism will be more active for up to 38 hours after your workout.

-Lifting weights also helps you build muscle mass.
+Lifting weights also helps you lose weight while you build muscle mass.

 The more muscle you have, the more calories your body will use at rest.
 This rate is called your basal metabolic rate (BMR).